Shakermixer/XL2RVN/README.md

 for view, download and modification.

 I decided to outsource long code and the coding environment i am trying to build.
-The new Project here, in which i try to add blockchain stuff:
+The new Project here, in which i try to pack blockchain stuff, Gfx and IDE.
+I will see, how that will go.

 ## https://shakermixer.github.io/TENV/